KristinaCastro/MechaCar_Statistical_Analysis/README.md

 The PSI of lot 3 renders a p-value of 0.04 and therefore can be considered statistically significant, since it's below the significance level of 0.05.
 We can reject the null hypothesis; this means that likely the data is not due to random chance.
 The PSI for Lot 3 is statistically different from the population mean of 1500 PSI, this specific sample cannot be considered accurately representative of the overall population.

+## Study Design: MechaCar vs Competition
+*Design a statistical study to compare performance of the MechaCar vehicles against performance of vehicles from other manufacturers.*

+A statistical study to measure the relationship between car fuel efficacy and type of car brand.
+We can further our original analysis to see whether there is a statistically significant difference in fuel efficiency when analyzing across different car manufacturers.
+We would test our performance in different environments and road conditions.
+We would also need to gather our competitors mpg data for comparison, using the same parameters.

+For this study:
+  - Metrics: Avg mpg for similar car styles
+  - Null Hypothesis: There is no statistical difference between MechaCars mpg dataset and other car manufacturers mpg dataset on the market.
+  - Alternative Hypothesis: The true mean of MechaCars mpg dataset is GREATER than the mean of our competitors fuel efficiency dataset.
+  - Statistical Test to test hypothesis:
+      - ANOVA - analysis of variance is the fitting statistical test used to compare the means across all samples and determines whether there is a significant difference in at least one sample.
+  - Data needed to run statistical text: Competitors avg mpg data for comparison, using the same parameters, i.e., car type

+If MechaCar is truly considered a fuel efficient car, then the statistical analysis will render as significant, which indicates that there is true value in choosing it over competitors based on fuel efficiency.